MoCapAnything: Unified 3D Motion Capture for Arbitrary Skeletons from Monocular Videos: Experiments

 \subsection{Evaluation Metrics}

-To disentangle the contributions of the two stages, we evaluate them separately—(i) 3D joint positions $\widehat{\mathbf{x}_{t,j}}$ and (ii) joint rotations $\widehat{R_{t,j}}$.
+To disentangle the contributions of the two stages, we evaluate them separately: (i) 3D joint positions $\widehat{\mathbf{x}_{t,j}}$ and (ii) joint rotations $\widehat{R_{t,j}}$.
 In the main paper we focus on quantitative results for 3D keypoint prediction, while rotation-level evaluation (after IK) is deferred to the supplementary material.
-As for 3D keypoints, we report the following metrics: \begin{itemize} \item \textbf{MPJPE} (Mean Per Joint Position Error): the mean Euclidean distance between predicted and ground-truth joint positions (lower is better). \item \textbf{MPJVE} (Mean Per Joint Velocity Error): the average velocity difference per joint, capturing temporal consistency and motion plausibility. \item \textbf{CD-Skeleton} (Chamfer Distance): computes the symmetric Chamfer distance between predicted and ground-truth 3D joint sets, taking into account their kinematic structure.
-See supplementary material for details. \end{itemize}
+As for 3D keypoints, we report the following metrics: \begin{itemize} \item \textbf{MPJPE} (Mean Per Joint Position Error): the mean Euclidean distance between predicted and ground-truth joint positions (lower is better). \item \textbf{MPJVE} (Mean Per Joint Velocity Error): the average velocity difference per joint, capturing temporal consistency and motion plausibility. \end{itemize}